-The budgeted expenses for risk management in 2024-25 is \$3.5 million, reflecting an 8% increase from the previous year's budget plan.
+The budgeted expenses for risk management in 2024-25 is \$3.7 million, reflecting a 12% increase from the previous year's budget plan.
 The budget for 2024-25 anticipates ongoing substantial rises in liability insurance premiums for the Authority, aligning with industry-wide cost increases.